shankarrajus/Hack_Mckinsey_Insurance/README.md

 ## What did not worked

 * Filling the missing underwrite_score based on premium bands
-* Scaled amount, premium fields
+* Many derived fields reduced the AUC score
-* Age, premium bands
 * Ensembling of Logistic Regression and Random Forest did not provide much boost
 * Optimizing the incentive calculation based on public LB score resulted in overfitting
+* SMOTE oversampling, lead to serious overfitting.

 ## I wanted to try but could not